Undergraduate International Studies Program

 The department offers one of the most broadly based and comprehensive programs in Asian art history in the country, providing undergraduates a strong foundation for further study or work in any related fields.
 With twenty-four courses ranging in coverage from introductory surveys to advanced graduate seminars on China, India, Japan, Tibet, and Nepal, students have the opportunity to study most of the major areas of Asia with area specialists.

 The Department of Political Science is a comprehensive department with programmatic strength in all of the main fields of the political science discipline.
-Students focusing on East Asian politics could major in the fields of comparative politics or international relations, where US News and World Report recently ranked us 1 th and 13th in the nation, respectively.
+Students focusing on East Asian politics could major in the fields of comparative politics or international politics, where US News and World Report recently ranked us 8th in the nation.
 In another study of journal publication quantity and impact, conducted by Simon Hix of the London School of Economics, Ohio State's Department was ranked 4th in the world.
 The department offers extensive opportunities for training in research methods and statistics, one of the nation's leading programs in political psychology, a new program in political economy, and a developing presence in formal theory and political philosophy.
 Our facilities include state-of-the-art computerized teaching and long-distance learning classrooms, an experimental lab, and a research and teaching consultation lab for faculty and students.

 The Political Science Department offers an array of specialized course coverage on East Asia, offering seven courses related to the area.
 At the undergraduate level, the department offers major and minor programs.
 Undergraduates are not required to choose a concentration within political science.
 However, the courses on East Asian politics are available to both students with serious interest in East Asia and students seeking breadth of study.